Blue Origin logo

 New Shepard

-Suborbital launch vehicle for space tourism and research, capable of autonomous vertical landing.
+Suborbital launch vehicle for space tourism and research, capable of fully autonomous vertical landing and reuse.

 BE-4 Engine